• Explore ancient cities containing fascinating classical remains on a voyage around the coast of south-west Turkey

 Cruise to Knidos: temple of Apollo Karneios, temple of Aphrodite Euploia (once housed famous statue by Praxiteles), Doric portico, early Byzantine churches, harbour theatre.
 Overnight in ancient harbour of Knidos.

 Cruise to Bay of Bodrum (explore bays and inlets).
 Overnight in Bay of Bodrum.

-Sail to Bodrum (ancient Halicarnassus): Mausoleum, Bodrum Museum of Underwater Archaeology (underwater collections excavated from wrecks around the coast of Asia Minor housed in 14th century Crusader castle of St Peter).
+Sail to Bodrum (ancient Halicarnassus): Mausoleum, Bodrum Museum of Underwater Archaeology (underwater collections excavated from wrecks around the coast of Asia Minor housed in 14th century Crusader castle of St Peter) – subject to confirmation.
 Overnight at Bodrum.